-- Who are your direct competitors – those selling the same products or offering the similiar services as you?
+- Who are your direct competitors – those selling the same products or offering the similar services as you?

 - Who are your indirect competitors – those whose market overlaps yours?

-- What will prevent other companies competing with you – what are the barriers to entry?
+- What will prevent other companies from competing with you – what are the barriers to entry?

 - What is your USP (unique selling proposition)?
 In other words, what’s your point of difference that makes you different from your competitors?